Interested in getting a better understanding of sexual polarity? My story below is a real-life example of polarity at work…

 When we first met, there was a lot of polarity between us.
 It was easy for me to stay connected to my feminine while traveling, having spontaneous adventures, spending a lot of time in nature.
 Eric, on the other hand, was in his masculine: from spearfishing to being a disciplined martial artist to studying law.

 When we got to San Francisco, things changed.
 I had to spend a lot of time in front of the computer, problem-solving, which engaged my masculine side.
 There wasn’t much time for activities that prior would help me connect to my feminine: dance, yoga, nature.
 In the meantime, Eric didn’t have a schedule; he picked up several hobbies and, for the first time in his life, was learning what it was like to do things just for fun (i.e., connecting to his feminine).

 Turns out, this scenario was a perfect example of sexual polarity at work.
 Or rather, what happens when partners get de-polarized.
-If I knew about sexual polarity, I would have been much more vigilant about finding ways to prioritize my feminine and being more conscious about “taking off” my masculine before entering the bedroom.
+If I knew about it, I would have been much more vigilant about finding ways to prioritize my Feminine and being more conscious about “taking off” my Masculine before entering the bedroom.